Chart Color Schemes

 The educational profile of Atwell exceeds national averages, with above-average qualification levels and academic performance metrics

-University qualification levels in Atwell are at 27.6%, slightly below the Australian average of 30.4%.
-Bachelor degrees are most common at 18.9%, followed by postgraduate qualifications (5.7%) and graduate diplomas (3.0%).
-Vocational credentials are held by 35.4% of residents aged 15 and above, with advanced diplomas at 11.2% and certificates at 24.2%.
+The proportion of residents in Atwell holding a university degree stands at 27.6%, which is slightly below the national average of 30.4%, representing a minor gap in educational qualifications.
+Bachelor degrees are the most common credential at 18.9%, followed by postgraduate qualifications at 5.7% and graduate diplomas at 3.0%.
+Vocational qualifications are widely held, with 35.4% of residents aged 15+ possessing technical credentials, comprising advanced diplomas at 11.2% and certificates at 24.2%.

 Frequently Asked Questions - Education